vaishs/v-al-folio/_courses/col876-jul23.md

 <header>
     <h2><strong> Prerequisites </strong></h2>
 </header>
-<p> This course is structured such that the first few weeks will be devoted to very theoretical material, upon which the programming part of the course will heavily depend.
-Grasping the former will require some mathematical acumen -- students should, at the very least, be able to write and understand rigorous formal proofs, especially those involving induction.
-Students will also be required to be conversant with basic concepts of syntax/semantics, automata theory, and algorithms.
-A basic idea of complexity theory is also necessary; notions like reductions and NP-completeness should not seem unfamiliar.
-You must have taken the following courses at IIT Delhi:
+<p> The course involves concepts from automata theory, algorithms, logic, proof theory, and programming languages.
+Understanding the material will, therefore, require some mathematical acumen -- students should, at the very least, be able to write and understand rigorous formal proofs, especially those involving induction.
+Students will also be required to be conversant with basic concepts of syntax/semantics, automata, and algorithms.
+A very basic idea of complexity theory is also necessary; notions like reductions and NP-completeness should not seem unfamiliar.
+You should have taken the following courses at IIT Delhi:
 <ul>
     <li><p><a href="https://www.cse.iitd.ac.in/cse/newcurriculum-contents/newcourses.html#COL202">COL202 (Discrete Mathematical Structures)</a>, and</p></li>
     <li><p><a href="https://www.cse.iitd.ac.in/cse/newcurriculum-contents/newcourses.html#COL352">COL352 (Introduction to Automata & Theory of Computation)</a>.</p></li>
 </ul>
 </p>
 <p>
-It will help if you have also taken COL703 (Logic for Computer Science), but this is not a hard prerequisite.
+It will help if you have also taken COL226 (Programming Languages) and/or COL703 (Logic for Computer Science), but this is not a hard prerequisite.
 If you do not fulfil the above prerequisites, but think you have the necessary background to attend this course, feel free to get in touch over email.
 </p>

 <br>